OriBenZaken/EX3_INCLUDING_TESTS/lib/googletest-release-1.8.0/googlemock/docs/v1_5/CheatSheet.md

-When you have a long chain of sequential expectations, it's easier to specify the order using **sequences**, which don't require you to given each expectation in the chain a different name.  <i>All expected<br>
+When you have a long chain of sequential expectations, it's easier to specify the order using **sequences**, which don't require you to given each expectation in the chain a different roomName.  <i>All expected<br>
 calls</i> in the same sequence must occur in the order they are specified.